Sylius/SyliusAssortmentBundle/Resources/doc/index.md

 ### Finish.

 That is all, I hope it was not so bad.
-Now you can visit `/administration/products` to see the list of products.
+Now you can visit `/administration/products/list` to see the list of products.
-It will be of course empty so use the "create product" link to change it !
+It will be of course empty so use the "create product" link to change it!
 Customize the your product class, the product form and whatever you want.